FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 <img src="images/get replicaset--after undo rollout.png"/> <br>

 >📷 Take a screenshot of the output of Step 9 and save it as a .jpg or .png with the filename `rs.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 Congratulations!
 You have completed the final project for this course.
 Do not log out of the lab environment (you can close the browser though) or delete any of the artifacts created during the lab, as these will be needed for grading.